From conservative treatments to transplantation.

 Osteochondral Allograft Transplantation

 This is a single-stage cartilage transplantation, where a plug is taken from a size-matched donor and transplanted into the patient’s knee.
 The plug is made of both cartilage and the underlying bone, which allows this technique to replace the underlying bone if it is damaged.
 The healthy plug of cartilage and bone is harvested from the donor (cadaver) and transplanted into the recipient.
 Generally, we perform this type of transplantation when there is underlying bony involvement or when other cartilage restoration procedures have failed (such as after microfracture).
 When planning for this procedure, we perform measurements based on your MRI scan and Xrays, which are matched with a donor.
 Once a match is found, there is usually a short window of a couple weeks when the graft can be implanted.
-Even though it is a transplantation from another individual, there is no need to take any medications afterwards, and all of the grafts are rigorously tested to ensure there will be no disease transfer.
+Even though it is a transplantation from another individual, there is no need to take any rejection medications afterwards, and all of the grafts are rigorously tested to ensure there will be no disease transfer.

 Unloading Osteotomies